bvdputte/kirby-queue/readme.md

 #### 1. Via Cron

-Preferred method.
 Add the worker file `site/plugins/kirby-queue/worker.php` to [cron](https://en.wikipedia.org/wiki/Cron) or similar at the desired interval (.e.g. each minute).

+💡 This is the preferred method for setting up kirby-queue.

 #### 2. Route